-.01 Charitable.
-Section 170(i) provides a standard mileage rate of 14 cents per mile for purposes of computing the charitable deduction for use of an automobile in connection with rendering gratuitous services to a charitable organization under § 170.

-.02 Medical and moving.
-The standard mileage rate is 10 cents per mile for use of an automobile (a) to obtain medical care described in § 213, or (b) as part of a move for which the expenses are deductible under § 217.
-The standard mileage rates for medical and moving transportation expenses will be adjusted annually (to the extent warranted) by the Service, and any such adjustment will be applied prospectively.

-.03 Charitable, medical, or moving expense standard mileage rate in lieu of operating expenses.
+- .01 Charitable.
+Section 170(i) provides a standard mileage rate of 14 cents per mile for purposes of computing the charitable deduction for use of an automobile in connection with rendering gratuitous services to a charitable organization under § 170. - .02 Medical and moving.
+The standard mileage rate is 12 cents per mile for use of an automobile (a) to obtain medical care described in § 213, or (b) as part of a move for which the expenses are deductible under § 217.
+The standard mileage rates for medical and moving transportation expenses will be adjusted annually (to the extent warranted) by the Service, and any such adjustment will be applied prospectively. - .03 Charitable, medical, or moving expense standard mileage rate in lieu of operating expenses.
 A deduction computed using the applicable standard mileage rate for charitable, medical, or moving expense miles is in lieu of all operating expenses (including gasoline and oil) of the automobile allocable to such purposes.
-Costs for such items as depreciation (or lease payments), maintenance and regairs, tires, insurance, and license and registration fees are not deductible, and are not included in such standard mileage rates.

-.04 Parking fees, tolls, interest, and taxes.
+Costs for such items as depreciation (or lease payments), insurance, and license and registration fees are not deductible, and are not included in such standard mileage rates. - .04 Parking fees, tolls, interest, and taxes.
 Parking fees and tolls attributable to the use of the automobile for charitable, medical, or moving expense purposes may be deducted as separate items.
-Likewise, interest relating to the purchase of the automobile as well as state and local taxes (other than those included in the cost of gasoline) may be deducted as separate items, but only to the extent that the interest and taxes are allowable deductions under § 163 or 164, respectively.
+Interest relating to the purchase of the automobile and state and local personal property taxes are not deductible as charitable, medical, or moving expenses, but they may be deducted as separate items to the extent allowable under § 163 or 164, respectively.